Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Introduction

 Topology optimization (TO) has transformed computational design across multiple scales and disciplines.
-Its successful applications span from nanometer-scale optical cavities that transcend traditional limitations on light confinement~\cite{albrechtsen2022}, to patient-specific prosthetic implants that better match bone properties~\cite{muller2024}, and full-scale aircraft wing designs that achieve unprecedented structural efficiency~\cite{aage2017}.
-While the field has seen significant advances since the pioneering work by Bendsøe and Kikuchi~\cite{bendsoe1988}, one fundamental aspect of human design capability remains underexplored: learning from experience.
-Conventional TO approaches treat design tasks in isolation, reinitializing design variables before every run, despite evidence that strategic initial designs can dramatically accelerate convergence~\cite{sigmund2013}.
-This represents a missed opportunity -- since each TO iteration requires an expensive finite element analysis, starting from a more informed design could reduce computational expense and guide the algorithm toward better-performing solutions.
+Its successful applications span from nanometer-scale optical cavities that transcend traditional limitations on light confinement~\citep{albrechtsen2022} to full-scale aircraft wing designs with unprecedented structural efficiency~\citep{aage2017}.
+While the field has seen significant advancements since the pioneering work by~\citet{bendsoe1988}, one fundamental aspect of human design capability remains underexplored: learning from experience.

+Traditional TO approaches adopt a \textit{tabula rasa} strategy, reinitializing the design variables before every run.
+This practice persists despite substantial evidence that strategic initial guesses can accelerate convergence~\citep{sigmund2013}.
+Since each TO iteration requires at least one computationally expensive finite element analysis, and many iterations are needed to reach optimized designs, the lack of knowledge reuse represents a significant missed opportunity.